Trisomy 8: Characteristics

-Complete trisomy 8 causes severe effects on the developing fetus and can be a cause of miscarriage.
+Complete trisomy 8 causes severe abnormalities in the developing fetus and can be a cause of miscarriage.

-Complete trisomy 8 is usually an early lethal condition, whereas trisomy 8 mosaicism is less severe and individuals with a low proportion of affected cells may exhibit a comparatively mild range of physical abnormalities and developmental delay.
-Individuals with trisomy 8 mosaicism are more likely to survive into childhood and adulthood, and exhibit a characteristic and recognizable pattern of developmental abnormalities.
+Complete trisomy 8 is usually a gestational lethal condition, whereas trisomy 8 mosaicism is less severe and individuals with a low proportion of affected cells may exhibit a comparatively mild range of physical abnormalities and developmental delay.
+Individuals with trisomy 8 mosaicism are more likely to survive into childhood and adulthood and exhibit a characteristic and recognizable pattern of developmental abnormalities.
 Common findings include stunted psychomotor development, moderate to severe intellectual disability, variable growth patterns which can result in either abnormally short or tall stature, an expressionless face, and many musculoskeletal, visceral, and eye abnormalities, as well as other anomalies.
 A deep plantar furrow is considered to be pathognomonic of this condition, especially when seen in combination with other associated features.
-The type and severity of symptoms are dependent upon the location and proportion of trisomy 8 cells compared to normal cells.
+The type and severity of symptoms are dependent upon the prevalence of the affected cells and their location within the body.

+The short arm of chromosome 8 (8p) is known to be an evolutionary hotspot for structural rearrangements, with some genetic rearrangements reaching 31.5 Mb and containing 175 OMIM genes.
+Rearrangements involving 8p—including trisomies, deletions, duplications, and translocations —are highly variable in size and gene content, resulting in a wide range of neurodevelopmental and systemic phenotypes.
+Project 8p Foundation, a global nonprofit patient advocacy organization, supports individuals affected by chromosome 8p disorders, including 8p trisomies, through community support and connection, a longitudinal natural history study, biorepository, open-access data platform, and the development of precision medicine tools aimed at improving clinical care and accelerating discovery.
+There is also a multidisciplinary clinic for 8p rearrangements led by Project 8p available to affected families.

 Other conditions

-Trisomy 8 mosaicism affects wide areas of chromosome 8 containing many genes, and can thus be associated with a range of symptoms.
+Trisomy 8 mosaicism affects wide areas of chromosome 8, containing many genes, and can thus be associated with several symptoms.